 Buildings and trees block views of the raceway until we get to the hydro plant.

-From the above view, if I turn to my right I look upstream.
+From the above view, if I turn to my left, I look upstream.

 I stepped back from the forebay to get an angle that would let me see past the tree overgrowth on the right because I noticed some water control gate ruins.